TWA Flight Center: Headhouse

-The intermediate level contains an area facing east, where passengers could originally see the tarmac.
-There was originally a sunken conversation pit on the intermediate level.
+Twelve steps from the lower level ascend about 5 ft to the intermediate level.
+There is a sunken conversation pit on the intermediate level, which faces east and originally overlooked a tarmac.
 Although the original conversation pit had been removed by the 1990s, it was recreated as part of the TWA Hotel.
-By the early 1990s, to comply with the Americans with Disabilities Act of 1990, a switchback ramp had been added between the lower level and the intermediate level.
+In addition, by the early 1990s, a switchback ramp had been added between the lower level and the intermediate level to comply with the Americans with Disabilities Act of 1990.
+There is also an elliptical plaque commemorating Saarinen.

 A concrete balcony on the upper floor spans above the central staircase that connects the lower floor to the intermediate level.
-The TWA operated its Ambassador Club on the northern portion of the upper floor (on the left as seen from the entrance).
-Three restaurants were located on the southern (right) portion of the upper floor: the Constellation Club, Lisbon Lounge, and Paris Café.
+The upper floor had multiple eateries.
+The TWA operated its Ambassador Club on the northern portion of the upper floor (left of the entrance), designed by Saarinen Associates.
+The southern (right) portion of the upper floor contained the London Bar & Constellation Club, the Lisbon Lounge, and the Paris Café, all designed by Raymond Loewy.
 There were also offices on the upper level, north and south of the public areas.
 A three-sided clock, dating from 1963, hangs from the center of the ceiling, where the rooftop shells converge.
-Saarinen had not included the clock in the plans, but it was retained when the building became part of the TWA Hotel.
+The clock was not part of the original plans, but it was retained when the building became part of the TWA Hotel.